spotlightpa/poor-richard/content/donate-thanks.md

 url = "/donate/thanks/"
 type = "root"
 +++
 # Thank you for your generous donation

 Thank you for your generous donation to Spotlight PA.
-You should recieve a receipt by email from DoNotReply@ClickandPledge.com.
+You should receive a receipt by email from DoNotReply@ClickandPledge.com.

 We encourage you to share your pledge on social media.